 Japanese Train Announcements for Transfers

-If your destination is on a different train line, you’ll have to transfer train somewhere in between.
+If your destination is on a different train line, you’ll have to transfer the train somewhere in between.
 This is known as norikae (のりかえ・乗り換え).

 湘南新宿ライン、埼京線、相鉄線への直通運転(の列車)、…は乗り換えです。